MilaDan/Java/annotations.md

 ### Annotations:
 ```
-**@Autowired:** Spring provides annotation-based auto-wiring by providing @Autowired annotation.
+**@Autowired**:** Spring provides annotation-based auto-wiring by providing @Autowired annotation.
 It is used to autowire spring bean on setter methods, instance variable, and constructor.
 When we use @Autowired annotation, the spring container auto-wires the bean by matching data type.
 class Car {
     Engine engine;
     @Autowired